 Errol A. Douglas, SPHR, SHRM-SCP, oversees Employment and Examination Services, Employee Benefits, Training and Development, the Office of Employee Relations, and the Classification and Compensation functions for Heath Research Incorporated (HRI) Employees.
-He also oversees the Employee Health Clinic and Food Service Operations for Roswell.

 His role encompasses developing policies, as well as directing and coordinating human resources activities for the Institute’s Public Benefit Corporation (PBC) and HRI employees.
 He also interfaces with the executive team to formulate human resources policies and procedures in support of the Institute’s mission areas: clinical care, education and research.
 In all facets of his work, Douglas is committed to ensuring consistency with all laws, rules, regulations and contractual obligations.

 Douglas comes to Roswell Park from the University of Miami where he served as the Executive Director of Human Resources for the hospitals within the health care system.
 With more than fifteen years executive leadership experience in human resources management, Douglas has extensive experience in labor management, employee relations, benefits, dispute resolution and human resources administration.